SPF, DKIM, and DMARC

 Also, if someone has an account on the same mail hosting system used by your company, he may be able to send an e-mail using your domain name for both the "From" address and the sending server identification, and it will pass SPF on your domain, with a matching From address, since it will come from a server using an IP address listed in your domain's SPF record.

 As a result, passing SPF alone doesn't provide much confidence to the recipient's system that the message is legitimate, or protection for the recipient from getting a message with a forged sender address.
 It is still important to use, however, because your domain will have a low reputation, and mail servers will be more likely to dump messages from your domain to the junk folder, if no messages are ever seen from a server using your domain name and designated as authorized by your SPF record.
 In addition, in case the other common authentication system, DKIM, malfunctions, then having passed SPF may convince a receiving mail server to accept your legitimate message when it otherwise wouldn't.

 Domain Keys Identified Mail (DKIM) involves configuring your mail server to attach a code (called a digital signature) to each outgoing message, which is computed using a complex formula that combines the contents of the message with a secret key that only your mail server knows.
 Using a separate cryptographic key published in your DNS for validation purposes, a receiving e-mail server can run a computation on the message and its digital signature that can confirm both that the secret key was used to create the signature (meaning the message could only have come from your server) and that the message wasn't intercepted and modified in transit.
 This verification works without the receiving server needing the secret key, because the key published in your DNS is mathematically related to the secret key.
-It's a very clever process, and it's pretty much impossible for someone to forge an e-mail from your domain that passes the DKIM check.
+It's a very clever process, and it's pretty much impossible for someone to forge an e-mail from your domain that will pass the DKIM check.